cdhainaut/cdhainaut.github.io/content/projects/starboard.md

 The project's significance is already evident through a compelling interview with Tiesda You, our client.
 In the interview, Tiesda shares his remarkable experience with the windfoil, highlighting an unprecedented level of efficiency.
 You can watch the interview below:

 {{< youtube 7_pIg7h5f58 >}}

-Although this project is still in its early phases, the initial feedback is extremely promising.
-These innovative designs are already pushing the boundaries of hydrofoil performance and reshaping the windsurfing and wingfoiling landscape.